onemikedelta/remote_config/README.md

 # remote_config
-Python scripts for getting configuration files for MMDVM hotspots and repeaters
+Python scripts for getting configuration files over internet/network for MMDVM hotspots and repeaters.

 You should place your non-empty configuration files and updater.py script from this project to publicly accessible(read no password required) servers or services.
 Then put links in the scripts.